home-assistant/developers.home-assistant/docs/api/websocket.md

 }
 ```

-As of now the only feature supported is 'coalesce_messages' which result in messages being sendt coalesced in bulk instead of individually.
+As of now the only feature supported is 'coalesce_messages' which result in messages being sent coalesced in bulk instead of individually.

 ## Command phase